Tummy Tuck in San Francisco

-Not everyone is a good candidate for a tummy tuck.
+Not everyone is a good candidate for abdominoplasty.
 If you are planning for children in the near future, a tummy tuck probably isn’t ideal.
 Throughout pregnancy, the abdominal wall and its muscles that have been tightened will be forced to expand.
 This can lead to tearing and increased stretch marks.
 Once you’ve already had the tummy tuck, usually there isn’t enough extra skin anymore to deal with your new stretch marks.

 If you are in the process of losing a significant amount of weight, then you should wait until you are as close as possible to your weight loss goals.
 Doing a tummy tuck when you are still really overweight followed by losing a lot of weight post surgery can lead to a suboptimal result since you may once again be left with excess skin.